bens4lsu/theskinny-publish/Content/blog2/halloween-recap.md

 Then I turned around, and he was standing right behind me with the Spiderman outfit on the floor, just watching the proceedings from mid-restaurant while standing their in his little drawers.
 That's my boy, I suppose.

-The bug museum was as fun as I remembered it being, although the â€œtouch for yourselfâ€� part was a bowl full of maggots rather than the hissing cockroaches this time.
+The bug museum was as fun as I remembered it being, although the "touch for yourself" part was a bowl full of maggots rather than the hissing cockroaches this time.
 The spot where a huge spider comes out of the wall and scares people is always great fun, and I could have stood there and watched people startle all day long.

 After the museum, we went  back to Slidell, locked the kids in a closet, and went for a delightful sail.  *Velvet Elvis* has been missing me.
 I need to get out there and give her some love.
 Hopefully, it will be a warm winter, and we'll get to voyage a lot.